 This and related questions about labeling are great questions.
 We are often accused of being against labeling.
 We are not.

 Let’s address seed labeling first.
 We support farmers’ right to choose the seeds that are the best fit for their individual farms.
-The individual GM seed products sold by our companies (we sell conventional and organic seeds too) are clearly identified as containing GM traits, and farmers choose and are aware of the type of product they are buying.
+The individual GM seed products sold by our companies (we sell conventional and organic seeds, too) are clearly identified as containing GM traits, and farmers choose and are aware of the type of product they are buying.
 They even enter into a contract and pay a premium if they choose to buy GM seed.
-Our hope is that efforts such as GMO Answers helps to provide information about GMO seeds to interested consumers.
+Our hope is that efforts such as GMO Answers will help to provide information about GM seeds to interested consumers.

 With regard to food labeling, although we do not sell food products directly to consumers, we support food companies’ decisions to voluntarily label food products for the presence or absence of GMOs, based on their customers’ choices.
-This type of marketing claim is often used to promote one type of product over another and is unrelated to a health or safety.
-Some companies have opted to voluntarily label such as “USDA organic” or “Non-GMO Project Verified” for their customers who choose food that is not made with GMO ingredients.
+This type of marketing claim is often used to promote one type of product over another and is unrelated to health or safety.
+Some companies have opted to use voluntary label, such as “USDA Organic,” for their customers who choose food that is not made with GM ingredients.